josiasmartins/nodeJs-lib/README.md

-# NodeJs - first lib verify urld valid
+# NodeJs - first lib
+- verify if URLs is valid in site

 ## building
 - javascript